alanmitchell/bmon-website/guide/sensors.md

 meter every 30 seconds or so; these transmissions are received by utility meter-reading personnel who typically drive by on a monthly basis.
-But, these transmissions can also be received by a small computer connected to a “software-defined radio".
+But, these transmissions can also be received by a small computer connected to a “software-defined radio."
 The [AHFC Mini-Monitor project](https://mini-monitor-documentation.readthedocs.io/en/latest/hardware.html#part-cv4-sdr-radio-for-utility-meter-reading){:target="_blank"}
 uses an inexpensive Raspberry Pi computer coupled with a RTL-SDR receiver such as [this